Verwegener-Vogel/vogel-yoga-hugo/content/longduck.md

 ---

 > Feeding wild birds is a controversial topic.
 Many established organizations in the field of bird protection argue for no positive effect on seasonal survivability.
 Only non-endangered species are main benefactors of human provided food.
 [Source](https://www.nabu.de/tiere-und-pflanzen/voegel/helfen/06331.html).
 The opposite position view bird feeding as a moral obligation and replacement of lost natural food sources through human influence through intensive farming.
 [Source](https://www.amazon.de/-/en/Peter-Berthold/dp/3440156931)

 ---

+**Update: Please also have a look at our post about [feeding waterfowl](https://verein.vogel.yoga/birdfeeding)!**

 This behaviour, of course, fits the theory that he escaped, or was released, from a human owner.
 After some initial getting to know, he is now much more comfortable in our presence, and also runs around us and in general just behaves like a happy duck.
 Of course, we are not under the illusion that he is monogamous towards us.
 Sometimes we see other people interacting with him, and he stands up straight just as well and looks expectantly.
 If they feed him, he eats.
 But we never saw him feed from anyones hands...